Gajendhiranm/angularFirebase/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

+## Problem statement
+Build an Angular Application which retrieves all the public repositories for the searched user.
+User should be able to sign-in/sign-up to our application using basic forms.
+Once User is logged in, he/she should be able to search GitHub users using a search box by entering the username.
+After Entering correct username, the home page should be populated with user details and all its public repositories.
+(Sample Screenshots at end of the documen

+##External Packages Downloaded
+for alerts - Downloaded ngx-toaster for Authentication - Firebase Package

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.